truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/InstallNextCloudMedia.md

 Before using SCALE to install the Nextcloud application you need to configure TrueNAS SCALE storage for Nextcloud application to use.

 If you are creating a user account to manage this application, create the user with sudo permissions enabled, or make sure the [local administrator]({{< relref "ManageLocalUsersSCALE.md" >}}) account has sudo permissions enabled.
-If creating a new user, you add this user to the dataset permissions.
+If creating a new user, add this user to the dataset permissions.

 If you want to use a certificate for this application, create a new self-signed CA and certificate, or import the CA and create the certificate if using one already configured for Nextcloud.
 A certificate is not required to deploy the application.